-Start with a travel rewards card to take advantage of the Chase Ultimate Rewards program.
+Start with a travel rewards card to take advantage of the Chase UR program.

 Below is a list of categories included in the Chase Ultimate Rewards program to see if collecting points in the program is worth it for you.